-- Call or click before you dig Call your local One-Call Centre or visit www.clickbeforeyoudig.com. - Allow required time for marking Three working days. - Respect the marks Lines are marked by flags, paint or other markers (typically yellow for pipelines). - Excavate carefully Hand dig to determine exact locations of pipelines.
+- Call before you dig Call '811' anywhere in the United States. - Allow required time for marking Most states require at least two business days notice. - Respect the marks Lines are marked by flags, paint or other markers (typically yellow for pipelines). - Excavate carefully Hand dig to determine exact locations of pipelines.
 A TransCanada representative must be present and all digging must take place during the time allotted by the TransCanada representative.